Introducing Mahdi Ahouie

 He has obtained a PhD in International Relations at L’Institut de Hautes Études Internationales et du Développement (HEID, University of Geneva).

 In the second part of a series of four interviews, Dr Ahouie gives his views on Iran’s nuclear program.
 He elaborates on the history of Iran’s nuclear program, the country’s rationale behind obtaining enriched uranium and the position of the US in this regard.
 Dr Ahouie further explains the role of the Bushehr nuclear power plant, the Non Proliferation Treaty and the International Atomic Energy Agency.
+The other parts of this interview are:

 Why is its nuclear program important for Iran?